-And if you read my articles, the first two likely hold special place in your heart.
-In the past, I’ve written about three of my favorite methods for size and strength: clusters, rest/pause and drop sets
+And if you read my articles, the first two likely hold a special place in your heart.
+In the past, I’ve written about three of my favourite methods for size and strength: clusters, rest/pause and drop sets

 I’ve also written about great loading schemes like the 1-6 contrast and wave loading.
 These are awesome if your goal is to gain maximum strength.

 If your main goal is pure muscle growth, one of the methods I highly recommend is mechanical drop sets.
 At the moment, I’m working with IFBB pro Robin Strand and mechanical drop sets are a huge part of his programming.

 In the past, I’ve also used mechanical drop sets extensively with IFBB pro Patrick Bernard.

 To me, this method is to hypertrophy what clusters are for strength: the best method for rapid results.

 40-70 seconds To Grow

 There are several ways to stimulate muscle growth.
 Here are the four main ones:

 - Muscle fibre fatigue.
 To quote Professor Zatsiorsky: “A muscle fibre that was recruited but not fatigued was not trained”.
 This approach is supported by the work of Cameron and Mitchell (2012) that showed that if you train to muscle failure (until you can’t lift a weight anymore) the muscle gains re the same over an 8-week period whether you used 30% or 80% of your maximum.